MarkKozel/CompOrgEText/docs/Introduction/CSDiversity.md

 **{{ $frontmatter.description }}**

-The current makeup of computer and mathmatics jobs among these diverse groups are:
+The current makeup of computer and mathematics jobs among these diverse groups are:
 - 25% women
 - 8% African Americans
 - 7.5% Hispanic or Latino people